shivamhwp/git-acm/cooking-process.md

 user gets the msg from the response > [enter] to choose and [r] to rerun and get another msg.

 so a fn that takes a string as input and watches for keycodes, based on which either it calls the function or returns the result.

+todo

+[ ] revamp the structure and let user directly put model names and we figure out the rest.